mlverse/lang/README.md

 ```

 That function will iterate through all the language sub-folders in
 **‘man-lang/’** to process the Rd files.
+The resulting Rd files will be
+saved to **‘inst/man-lang/’**.
+Please keep in mind that this step does
+not need an LLM to work.
+It is only creating the Rd files, and putting
+them in the correct location.

 Under the hood, `lang` creates temporary copies of your package,
 replaces the scripts in the ‘R’ folder with your translations, and then
 runs the `roxygen2::roxygenize()` function.
 This ensures that the Rd
-creation is as close as possible to if you were running
+creation is as close as possible as if you were running
 `devtools::document()` during your package development.
-As as separate
-note, please keep in mind that this step does not need an LLM to work.
-It is only creating the Rd files, and putting them in the correct
-location.

-For this package, the console output of making that function call looks
+For this package, making that function call creates this console output:
-like this:

 ``` r
 > process_roxygen()